helsbib/ding-mobile/README.txt

   * ting_search_mobile
   * mobile_tools

-Note that the mobile front page is located in the ding repository.
-This is due to the fact that we can not have different variants, for a single panel, in different features.
+When you enable the mobile features, their state will be overridden on the features administration pages.
+This is due to the fact that these features comes with panels variants and features wants these variants to be part of the feature that has the actually panel definition.

+So all mobile features, ding_content and ding_events will have the status overridden.
+If you need to recreate any of these features, you have to manually ensure that these variants don't get into the wrong features.

 Configuration
 -------------